Blog Banner SVG

 • Verification: Deductor must verify PAN authenticity.

-• Documentation: PAN copy must be maintained in records.
+• Documentation: PAN copy must be maintained in the records.

 • Exception: Some sections specify rates higher than 20% even without PAN.